darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 ---

-The 8 zeros in the first instruction mov rdx, 0 are replaced by the DelayInterval, and the 8 zeroes in the 3rd instruction mov rax, 0 are replaced by the address of "NtDelayExecution" function, moreover, the '**NtDelayExecution**' function is used to halt a thread in the target usermode process.
+The 8 zeros in the first instruction mov **rdx**, 0 are replaced by the DelayInterval, and the 8 zeroes in the 3rd instruction mov rax, 0 are replaced by the address of "**NtDelayExecution**" function, moreover, the '**NtDelayExecution**' function is used to halt a thread in the target usermode process.
 This will allow the rootkit to add an APC ( Asynchronous Procedure Call) to the queue, so the thread can execute it.
 Find more detailes about APC "[https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/types-of-apcs](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/types-of-apcs)".

 ![Figure 9: Second shell code buffer.](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image11.png)